 Maria Callas, a Greek soprano, was one of the most famous and influential opera singers of the 20th century.
 She was born to Greek parents in the United States in 1923, but received her musical education in Greece and established her career in Italy.

-Her relationship with the Greek tycoon Aristotle Onassis was a main topic of discussion for many years across the globe, and unfortunately oftentimes her turbulent personal life overshadowed her extraordinary talent.
+Her relationship with the Greek tycoon Aristotle Onassis was a hot topic of discussion for many years across the globe, and unfortunately oftentimes her turbulent personal life overshadowed her extraordinary talent.
 Rumors swirled about her love life, her feuds with other opera singers, and her drastic weight loss — which many believe was the reason for the decline of her musical career.

 In 2006, Opera News wrote of her: “Nearly thirty years after her death, she’s still the definition of the diva as artist — and still one of classical music’s best-selling vocalists.”
 Her real name was Cecilia Sophia Anna Maria Kalogeropoulos.